uxumax/access_telebot/README.md

 ### Add Chats and Create Subsctiptions

+Chat model is your private channel/group that access that you are going to sell.
 Do not create Chat instances manually.
-At first you have to set your Telegram bot as an administrator of the chat access that you are going to sell.
-After adding it as an administrator, the channel/chat will appear in the admin panel as a `Chat` instance.
-After this you can create `Subsciption` instances with preferred periods and prices
+At first you have to set your Telegram bot as an administrator of the chat.
+After adding it as an administrator, the channel/group will appear in the admin panel as a `Chat` model instance.
+After this you can create `Subsciption` instances manually with preferred periods and prices

 ### Tron Address Model